seohyeon-lee-2025/connecting-communities/README.md

 ## Introduction
 A crowdsourced interactive map for free menstrual products, food pantries, accessible bathrooms, and more!

+Awarded Best Hack that Serves Your Community (MLH All In Hackathon Mar 2023)

 ## Inspiration
 Our team was inspired by the grassroots efforts working to coordinate community-based mutual aid responses to COVID-19.